Seal Crosses Busy Road In St Kilda

 The New Zealand Fur Seal, aptly named Saint, has spent two days recovering at Melbourne Zoo and zoo vets have given him the all clear.
 New Zealand Fur Seals generally hunt in Bass Strait rather than Port Philip Bay so although it was unusual for him to be in the bay, he may have just been taking a break in calmer waters.
 Saint will be returned to the straight on Monday all being well.

-Wildlife Victoria would like to acknowledge the concerned members of the community for reporting the seal to the Wildlife Victoria Emergency Phone Service.
+Wildlife Victoria would like to acknowledge the concerned members of the community for reporting the seal to the Wildlife Victoria Emergency Response Service.
 Thank you also to the volunteers involved along with the staff at Melbourne Zoo.

 UPDATE: 10th September 2012 – Saint’s Journey To Release!